AN ESSAY BY KAREN SERGEANT

 Writing criteria for "what good looks like" before handing off the task.

-Upstream leaders don’t just toss tasks to the team and hope for the best.
-They document what success looks like in concrete terms — whether that’s a sample format, a checklist, or clear quality benchmarks.
-This gives the team (and AI) a stable target to aim for, reducing rework and clarifying expectations up front.
+Upstream leaders don’t just toss tasks over the fence and hope for the best.
+They articulate success in concrete terms — whether that’s a sample format, a checklist, or clear quality benchmarks.
+This gives the team (and AI) a shared target to aim for, reducing rework and clarifying expectations up front.

 Designing delegation templates that include context, constraints and success criteria.